 At back-to-school time, many parents’ thoughts turn to their college-aged children leaving the nest, whether for the first or fourth time, and it’s this same mindset that many have when transitioning their older relatives into assisted living.
-Just as moving off to college can be a major milestone in both your and your children’s lives, so is moving into a nursing home.
+Just as moving off to college can be a major milestone in both your and your children’s lives, so is moving into an assisted living facility.

 At Byron Center Manor, we know this process may lead to hard conversations and confusion about how to go about the transition as smoothly as possible for your loved one.
 We’re always here to listen and help families understand what this change means both now and in the future.

 Not every family has the luxury of the older parents approaching their children with a request to move into an assisted living community.
 In many cases, it’s the overwhelmed caregiver(s) who initiates the conversation, which can easily be seen as a resentful step in the eyes of those needing care.